Rodrigo-Patron/StudyBoost/README.md

-# StudyBoost - Course Final Project
+# StudyBoost - Project

+A comprehensive fullstack application designed for users to schedule and manage meetings by creating appointments.
+Developed with React for the frontend, and Node.js with MongoDB for the backend.

 1. User Profiles: We will need to create user profiles for students and teachers that allow them to manage their personal information and view their appointment history.